 As an individual, you are undoubtedly familiar with the Dutch Box 3 taxation in its current form, where you pay tax against a flat rate over a deemed return on your assets (taking into account a certain threshold).
-The Dutch Supreme Court's ruling of 24 December 2021 (the Christmas Judgment) and follow-up restoration of rights may lead to restoration of rights over previous years.
-Whether you will be better off or worse off in the future is, of course, also the question.
+The Dutch Supreme Court's ruling of 24 December 2021 (the Christmas Judgment) and follow-up legal redress may lead to legal redress over previous years.
+Meanwhile, in its judgments of 6 June 2024, the Dutch Supreme Court determined how that legal redress should concretely take place.
+Whether you will be better off or worse off in the future under newly introduced Box 3 legislation is, of course, also an important question.
 Below we discuss the possible scenarios for your Box 3 position in recent years and we look at the future of Box 3 and how this will affect you.

 Important to you is the following: